Ninjago: Skybound: Plot

 Nadakhan tricks Jay into making his first wish.
 To impress Nya, Jay wishes he was rich and was never born in a junkyard and, as a result, discovers that he was adopted and that his real father is Cliff Gordon, a famous actor.
 Nadakhan then traps Kai and Zane in his sword.
 He begins his plan to create New Djinjago by raising pieces of Ninjago into the sky.
 The ninja reach Tiger Widow Island and Jay extracts the venom.
 He is imprisoned on Misfortune's Keep.
 Nadakhan reveals his plan to wed Nya (who resembles his lost love Delara), which will give him the power of infinite wishes.
 Lloyd, Jay, Cole and Nya are captured by the sky pirates and they waste their remaining wishes in combat, aside from Jay, who still has one wish remaining.
 Nadakhan traps Lloyd and Cole inside the sword, leaving only Jay and Nya, who escape by creating a fusion dragon of water and lightning.
 In their last stand against the sky pirates, Nya pushes Jay into a portal and is captured.

 Jay gathers allies and they reach New Djinjago on a rising piece of land.
 He obtains the Djinn Blade and is struck with it to be transported into the blade to release the Ninja, Wu and Misako.
 Meanwhile, the wedding ceremony is completed and Nadakhan becomes all powerful with the ability of infinite wishes.
 In the ensuing battle, Flintlocke shoots Nadakhan with the venom, but Nya is also hit and dies in Jay's arms.
-Jay makes a final wish that the Teapot of Tyrahn had never been found.
+Heartbroken, Jay makes a final wish that the Teapot of Tyrahn had never been found.
 As a result, Nadakhan is forced to grant Jay his final wish before he dies, which causes the entire season's events to be reversed.
 Only Jay and Nya remember these events and they embrace.
 In this timeline, Clouse still finds the teapot, but is chased away by locals, ensuring that Nadakhan is never released again.